August 7, 2025

 How to make a regulation for brokers to work in CRM so that they really follow them

-We received lots of positive feedback on partner content, so we're continuing to share value from our partner Ulyana Mayorova — founder of full-cycle HR agency BYTIME and operations consulting company.
+Got tons of positive feedback on partner content, so we're continuing to share value from our partner Ulyana Mayorova — founder of full-cycle HR agency BYTIME and ops consulting firm.

-Today Ulyana shares how not to turn CRM into a "digital dusty cabinet" containing everything except meaning.
+Today Ulyana shares how to keep your CRM from turning into a "digital dusty shelf" full of everything but actual use.

 What usually happens